Exploring today’s biggest urban challenges.

-Cities today face overlapping challenges: climate change, housing affordability, demographics and cohesion, public health and wellbeing, economic transformation, and technology and infrastructure.
-These forces are not isolated; they intersect and compound, creating urgent questions that shape how we live together.
+From climate change to housing affordability, demographics to economic transformation, cities face multiple overlapping pressures.
+These forces are not isolated; they intersect and compound, creating urgent questions about how we live together.

 Core Labs